Training Adaptive Reconstruction Networks for Blind Inverse Problems: Training with an operator distribution

 \paragraph{Sensitivity maps}

 As for the sensitivity maps, we used real estimates generated using the fastMRI database \cite{zbontar2018fastmri}.
-We first estimate them using a standard approach \cite{griswold2002generalized} and then project the estimates onto the span of the proposed parametrization with thin plate splines.
+We first estimate them using a standard approach \cite{griswold2002generalized} and then project the estimates onto the span of a parametrization composed of thin plate splines.
 At training time, they are associated to the corresponding training pairs.

 \paragraph{Trajectories filtering}

 We did not include the trajectory perturbation effect (convolution with $\hb(\omegab)$) at training time.